 - Self-Control: I fought a power war with my bratty inner child.
 My ego fought me, reasoned with me, refused my attempts, but eventually, my stubbornness won out and I could control my impulses.

 - Integrity: I started to value my integrity with myself a great deal, so I would not let myself live out of integrity anymore.
 I called myself out and assumed responsibility for all that was me.
-My outward behaviour was scarcely affected but my inner world became so inviting
+I started making decisions in line with my values, and no longer abandoned myself to the whims of others.
+My outward behaviour was scarcely affected but my inner world became so inviting I was never bored again.

 - Trustworthiness: I became trustworthy.
 Others noticed, but more importantly, I could suddenly trust myself.
 That was another game-changer with a list just like the honesty list.